Signal Processing on Graphs: Causal Modeling of Unstructured Data: Experiments

+Figure~\ref{fig:temp_pred_a} shows the performance of the basic, extended, and simple Algorithms~\ref{alg:AlgBasic},~\ref{alg:AlgSimp}, and~\ref{alg:AlgExt}, as well as the distance graph and MRF models, as a function of edge sparsity of the respective graphs.
+We see that directed graphs estimated from data (either CGP or MRF) perform better in testing than the undirected distance graphs that are derived independently of the data.
+In addition, for high sparsity or low number of nonzero entries in the estimated $\what\A$, ($p_{\textrm{nnz}}=\frac{N_{\textrm{nnz}}}{N(N-1)}<0.3$, where $p_{\textrm{nnz}}$ is the proportion of nonzero edges in the graph and $N_{\textrm{nnz}}$ is the number of nonzero edges in the graph, not including self-edges), the performance of the CGP is competitive with the MRF model.
+At lower sparsity levels ($p_{\textrm{nnz}}>0.3$), i.e., denser graphs, the MRF model performs better than the CGP model in minimizing training error (not shown), but not in testing.

+Figure~\ref{fig:temp_pred_b} shows the prediction performance of the same algorithms as in~\ref{fig:temp_pred_a} as a function of the total number of nonzero parameters of the respective models.
+The same trends are present here as in the discussion above.
+Here, for the CGP model, the number of nonzero parameters is calculated as $N^{CGP}_{\textrm{param}}=N^{CGP}_{\textrm{nnz}}+N+M^{CGP}_{\textrm{nnz}}$, where $N$ includes the diagonal entries and $M^{CGP}_{\textrm{nnz}}\le M(M+1)-3$ counts the nonzeros in $\c$.
+For the MRF model, the number of nonzero parameters is calculated as $N^{MRF}_{\textrm{param}}=M(N^{MRF}_{\textrm{nnz}}+N)$, where $N$ includes the diagonal entries and the factor of $M$ accounts for the fact that the nonzero entries of $\A^{(i)}$ can be different across $i$.
+We can see that for the same level of sparsity, the MRF model has more nonzero parameters than the CGP model by approximately a factor of $M$.
+Here, the CGP has lower test error than MRF with fewer nonzero parameters ($N_{nnz}<2000$).

-In figure~\ref{fig:temp}, we compare the temperature networks estimated on the entire time series using CGP and MRF models that both have sparsity level $p_{\textrm{nnz}}=0.05$.
-For the MRF estimate, we used the first matrix coefficient $\A^{(1)}$ to represent the network, although as mentioned previously there is not the interpretation of a single weighted graph being estimated using this model.
+In figure~\ref{fig:temp}, we visualize the temperature network estimated on the entire time series using the CGP model that has sparsity level $p_{\textrm{nnz}}=0.05$.
 The $x$-axis corresponds to longitude while the $y$-axis corresponds to latitude.
-We note that the network produced by the MRF at the same sparsity level has similar support to that produced by the CGP, but the magnitudes of the edges are lower.
 We see that the CGP model clearly picks out the predominant west-to-east direction of wind in the $x\ge -95$ portion of the country, as single points in this region are seen to predict multiple eastward points.
 It also shows the influence of the roughly north-northwest-to-south-southeast Rocky Mountain chain at $-110\le x\le-100$.
-This yields easy interpretation consistent with knowledge of geographic and meteorological features.
+This CGP graph paints a picture of US weather patterns that is consistent with geographic and meteorological features.
+This consistency may be the most pleasing and surprising observation of this experiment.
+This also helps intuitively explain why the distance graph, which is not derived from data, is not as good at predicting weather trends, since cities that are geometrically close may be geographically separated.